Where and How to File A Complaint of Discrimination, Harassment, Intimidation, and Bullying

 The California Code of Regulations (Title 5, Section 4600 et seq.) requires the districts, among other things, to adopt and publish procedures referred to as the Uniform Complaint Procedures (UCP) that provide for prompt and equitable resolution of discrimination, harassment, intimidation, and bullying complaints.
 The district must notify students, employees, and parents, as well as others, of its local complaint procedures and identify the person or persons responsible for processing complaints.

 If you are a student, parent or interested third party or organization and you want to report an instance of discrimination, harassment, intimidation and bullying, a complaint must be filed with your school district no later than six months from the date the incident occurred, or the date you first obtained knowledge that the incident occurred.
 Your school district may have a complaint form available for your use.
-A sample complaint form is available Discrimination/Harassment Complaint Reporting Form (DOC).
-This complaint form is just an example.
-If the school district already has a complaint form, use that one.
-If not, this sample form should be acceptable.
 It is a good idea to make a copy of the complaint for the record.

 Response to complaints